jgarc186/second-brain/2-areas/chart-your-course/2025/week_12_embrace_challange.md

 But I said to myself this is the momennt to shine and to deliver under pressure.
 Sure it may not be confortable but i know that this an opportunity to grow and to become a better person.
 This is an opportunity to gain more of their trust so that we can develop a better relationship and that we can work together in the future.

+### 03.26.2025 - Wednesday
+- Steping up and confronting a client about payment that are late, its not confortable but it is necessary.
+This is a challange that I have to face as a freelancer.